Monday, 25th September 2017

 Talk: "Raman Imaging in SERS Studies"

 Helena Nogueira is Assistant Professor at the University of Aveiro, Department of Chemistry, Portugal, and a researcher at CICECO-Aveiro Institute of Materials.
-Research interests include Raman spectroscopic studies of nanostructured materials, in particular using surface-enhanced Raman scattering (SERS) for the study of metal nanoparticle assemblies with relevance in trace analysis and bio-detection.
+Her research interests include Raman spectroscopic studies of nanostructured materials, in particular using surface-enhanced Raman scattering (SERS) for the study of metal nanoparticle assemblies with relevance in trace analysis and bio-detection.

 Prof. Dr. Paul Pantano, University of Texas at Dallas, Department of Chemistry, Richardson, USA